What is ETIS?¶

 It serves:

-• universities and institutions adapting software engineering education for the AI era
+- universities adapting software engineering education for the AI era;

 It can be applied within waterfall, iterative, agile, hybrid, DevOps, and AI-assisted engineering environments.